One question fraud managers get consistently asked: are we certain our fraud prevention tool is the right one?

 Conclusion Micro Fees Vs Chargeback Guarantee?

 As you have probably figured by now, there is no magic bullet when it comes to paying for fraud prevention.
-If the solution exited, everyone would use the same model.
+If the solution existed, everyone would use the same model.
 In short, the best solution has a lot to do with your risk aversion and how much you trust the system.

 Just keep in mind that in fraud prevention, like with any other SaaS, flexibility and scalability is key.
 You may see noticeable short term benefits in slashing your chargeback rates, but is it really all you should worry about?
 How about account takeover and friendly fraud and promo abuse?
 A good fraud solution should let you pay to tackle all the problems at once.